Sobhangh/IDP-Z3/docs/index.rst

 ..
-IDP-Z3 documentation master file, created by sphinx-quickstart on Mon Jun 29 12:09:07 2020.
+IDP-Z3 documentation main file, created by sphinx-quickstart on Mon Jun 29 12:09:07 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.